akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 This would be even more valued, since it is not obvious to the user (me), whether I should fill in the UTC time, or a time in my local time zone.
 Having the suggested button would take away this consideration.

 - Asko 13-Mar-2020 (not suggested to Firebase team)

+>♨️: With the online simulator, lack of this currently (Mar 2020) prevents testing for rules that expect server side timestamp in a field (e.g. `created`, `removed`).

 ### Ability to insert "current server data" in a document for Security Rules simulator